seamory/E5-renewal-tool/README.md

   - [oneindex](https://github.com/donwa/oneindex)
   - [rclone](https://rclone.org/)

-*if you chose the rclone as your default tool, you should use your own client id and client secret.*
+*if you choose the rclone as your default tool, you should use your own client id and client secret.*